.

 Phi Phi, Phang Nga Bay, Similan, Racha and more.

-Phuket is famous on its own, but the islands nearby are just as impressive.
+Phuket is famous for the islands around it as much as the island itself.
 Phi Phi Islands are the most popular day trip, with dramatic limestone cliffs and turquoise water that looks almost unreal.
 Phang Nga Bay is where you find James Bond Island and hundreds of karst formations rising out of the sea.
 The Similan Islands (open November to May) are considered some of the best dive sites in the world.
 Racha and Coral Islands are closer and great for a quick half-day trip.
 Most tours leave from Phuket’s east coast piers early in the morning.

 Read More!